 Roderic Bunn is a principal consultant at BSRIA and has a strong track record in building performance research.
 Roderic is currently developing Soft Landings into a new professional service for construction industries around the world.
 He is author of a number of guides, the most recent being How to Procure Soft Landings BG 45/2014.
 Read more

 Alasdair Donn is a Principal Energy Solutions Engineer in Willmott Dixon’s Energy Services group and has a strong track record in building performance evaluation and testing.
 Alasdair has carried out performance evaluation studies on a wide range of buildings from new-build schools to refurbished offices.
-He has been a member of the BSRIA Soft Landings User Group for the last 5 years and has presented papers and seminars at Ecobuild, CIBSE and other organisations in the building performance field.
+He has been a member of the BSRIA Soft Landings Network for the last 5 years and has presented papers and seminars at Ecobuild, CIBSE and other organisations in the building performance field.
 Read more

 James Warne is a founder of BOOM Collective, a design engineering practice focused on 'better performing places’.
 Having worked across a multitude of sectors and various scales of project and followed them closely through all stages of design, construction and operation, he has extensive experience of the design & construction process.
 James lectures at University of Portsmouth and Centre of Alternative Technology and is also a Design Council CABE Built Environment Expert (BEE).
-He has been involved with Soft Landings through the BSRIA Soft Landings User Group since its inception 5 years ago and has first hand experience of implementing and facilitating the Soft Landings methodology on his projects.
+He has been involved with Soft Landings through the BSRIA Soft Landings Network since its inception 5 years ago and has first hand experience of implementing and facilitating the Soft Landings methodology on his projects.

 This course can be run in-company.
 We can also customise courses to meet the training needs of your staff.
 For more information, or for a quote, contact training manager David Bleicher (01344 465 589).